laravel-enso/documentation/docs/packages/image-transformer.md

 especially if the processed files are large (for example, for an 8MB file, more than 128MB of memory might be used ), so make sure to configure php accordingly and/or do `ini_set(‘memory_limit’, ‘256M’);`

-Failure to do so may result in silent errors if alloted memory is insufficient.
+Failure to do so may result in silent errors if allotted memory is insufficient.

 ## Use
 The `ImageTransformer` class has 2 public methods: